Podcast: Download

 Whereas nearly every article on the Internet is going to give you a bunch of weak techniques like “keywords,” here’s the thing you need to understand:

 Using the keyword method as a mnemonic device is not a strategy.
-It’s a tool.
+It’s a tool that you use strategically.

-So if you want proper mnemonic training, buckle up because we’re going to give you some mnemonic device examples, and in a way that doesn’t muddy the waters.
+So if you want proper mnemonic training, buckle up because I’ve going to give you some mnemonic device examples, and in a way that doesn’t muddy the waters.
+Everything is based on real-life uses that have led to substantial outcomes.

 Here’s what this post will cover: